Curriculum Vitae for Tamara Stimatze

 2009-2010 Psi Chi President, Emporia State University.
 Served as the president of Psi Chi, the national honors society in psychology.

 2009-2010 Shepherd Scholar.
 Annually awarded honor at Emporia State University’s most outstanding students.
 Determined through a competitive application process.

 Stimatze, T., Zeiber, J., Sullivan, P., Stochaj, S., & Vázquez, L. (in press).
 New Mexico PREP Academy: Improve STEM Knowledge for Underrepresented Middle and High School Students.
 American Society for Engineering Education 2020 Southwest-Gulf Conference Proceedings.

 Zeiber, J., Stimatze, T., Sullivan, P., Stochaj, S., & Vázquez, L. (in press).
 NM PREP Academy from 2016-2019.
 American Society for Engineering Education 2020 National Conference Proceedings.

 Stimatze, T., McClary, T., Zeiber, J., Sullivan, P., & Stochaj, S. (2019).
 Career-Connected Education Improves Perceived Knowledge and Career-Interest in Engineering.
 American Society for Engineering Education 2019 Southwest-Gulf Conference Proceedings.

 Madson, L., Klug, B., Madson, L., Stimatze, T., and MacDonald, J. (2018).
 Effectiveness of Mindfulness-Based Stress Reduction in a Community Sample Over 2 Years.
 Annals of Clinical Psychiatry, 30(1), 52-60.

-Zaikman, Y., Stimatze, T., & Zeiber, J. (accepted with revisions).
+Zaikman, Y., Stimatze, T., & Zeiber, J. (in press).
 Women’s and Men’s Evaluations of Lesbian and Gay Men and their Level of Outness.
 Sex Roles.